 This article covers how to create an IPA file that can be used to deploy an application using either Ad Hoc distribution, for testing, or enterprise distribution, for internal applications.

 In addition to the App Store, applications can also be deployed directly to 100 users for testing.
 This is known as Ad Hoc deployment.
-Additionally, applications can also be deployed internally, within a company, known as enterprise deployment, which requires enterprise licenses from both Xamarin and Apple.
+Additionally, applications can also be deployed internally, within a company, known as enterprise deployment, which requires either a Business or Enterprise tier license from Xamarin, and an Enterprise license from Apple.

 In either case, an IPA package must be created, which is just a zip file that can be deployed to iTunes in order to sync the application with a device.
 This document coves how to build for distribution in order to create an IPA file.